Artemio Panganiban: Chief Justice

-Justice Panganiban was named Supreme Court Chief Justice on December 20, 2005, by President Gloria Macapagal Arroyo after Hilario Davide Jr. retired at age 70.
-Other nominees by the Judicial and Bar Council included Senior Associate Justice Reynato Puno and Associate Justice Leonardo Quisumbing.
-Puno was the most senior in terms of career in the Supreme Court while Panganiban was the most senior in terms of age.
-Panganiban was succeeded by Puno after only two years in office in December 2007.
-Short-term tenures of high-ranking appointees are a distinctive feature of the Philippine political system.
+Panganiban was named Supreme Court Chief Justice on December 20, 2005, by President Gloria Macapagal Arroyo after Hilario Davide Jr. retired at age 70.
+Panganiban was succeeded by Reynato Puno after two years in office in December 2007.

-Chief Justice Panganiban drew controversy for his remarks made in June 2006 regarding the 1998 decision of the Supreme Court, in which he participated, affirming the death penalty imposed on Leo Echegaray.
-Echegaray, a convicted rapist was executed the following year in what was the first execution in the Philippines since the regime of Ferdinand Marcos.
+As Chief Justice, Panganiban drew controversy for his remarks made in June 2006 regarding the 1998 decision of the Supreme Court, in which he participated, affirming the death penalty imposed on Leo Echegaray.
+Echegaray, a convicted rapist was executed in 1999 in what was the first execution in the Philippines since the regime of Ferdinand Marcos.
 Panganiban, whose anti-death penalty views are well known, suggested that the Supreme Court may have committed "a judicial error" in executing Echegaray, as not all of the qualifying circumstances needed to promulgate a death conviction were actually established.
-His remarks, coming at the heels of the passage by Congress of a law abolishing the death penalty, were criticized by death-penalty advocates and some newspaper editorials.
-Calls were made in some quarters to indemnify the family of Echegaray.
-Supporters of former President Joseph Estrada were also emboldened to demand that the Supreme Court likewise to correct its 2001 decision upholding the assumption to the presidency of Gloria Macapagal Arroyo in lieu of Estrada.
+Death-penalty advocates criticized Panganiban's remarks, which he gave after Congress passed a law abolishing the death penalty.
+Senator Edgardo Angara and anti-death penalty advocate Senator Aquilino Pimentel Jr. suggested that the government indemnify the family of Echegaray.
 Panganiban subsequently clarified that his remarks on the Echegaray decision were his own personal views and not that of the Supreme Court.